mchowning/diffstory/working-notes/2025-12-18_plan_diffguide-mvp.md

 - [ ] Hunk headers (@@) appear in yellow
 - [ ] Context lines appear in gray
 - [ ] Colors visible in 256-color terminal

+### Additional Enhancements (Post Phase 5)

+The following improvements were made to the section list (left pane):

+1. **Text wrapping instead of truncation**: Section narratives now wrap to multiple lines instead of being truncated with "…".
+This allows users to see the full narrative text.

+2. **Spacing between sections**: Added a blank line between section items to improve visual separation and readability.

+**Implementation details:**
+- `renderSectionList()` now uses `lipgloss.Width()` for text wrapping
+- Sections are joined with `"\n\n"` for spacing
+- Tests added: `TestView_SectionListDoesNotTruncateText`, `TestView_SectionListHasSpacingBetweenSections`

 ---